 ./terraform apply -auto-approve -var-file prd.tfvars .

 You should now be able to see the topics and subscriptions in you GCP project.
-Terraform would have also creatted a terraform.tfstate file in the working directory.
+Terraform would have also created a terraform.tfstate file in the working directory.
 This file is used to keep track of the state of deployments.

 Step 7: Teardown Provisioned Resources